-6.1 Validation on ASCAT-A test dataset
+5.1 Validation on ASCAT-A test dataset

-As mentioned in section 5.4, the first validation step is done over the 25% of the ASCAT-A 3-months dataset, i.e., the test subset.
+As mentioned in section 4.5, the first validation step is done over the 25% of the ASCAT-A 3-months dataset, i.e., the test subset.
 The test subset includes ASCAT-A collocations between 10/03/2020 and 01/04/2020.
 The validation is done for the original data collocated with ASCAT-A, and not the randomly-sampled 5% reduced data set that was used in the training.
 Each day of the period has two files corresponding to ascending and descending ASCAT-A orbits for that day.
 The metrics provided for the training period also refer to the complete orbit files, and not to the reduced training subset.
-The main metric that is used for comparison is the VRMS defined in the equation 5.6.
+The main metric that is used for comparison is the VRMS defined in the equation 4.9.

-Table 6.1 shows the VRMS scores of ERA5 and the different ML models evaluated, for the training, validation and test periods.
+Table 5.1 shows the VRMS scores of ERA5 and the different ML models evaluated, for the training, validation and test periods.
 The first row shows the ERA5 VRMS scores (benchmark) that we are trying to reduce with the different ML models.
-Two LightGBM models with 500 and 1000 estimators (LGB500 and LGB1000) were evaluated.
-The models were wrapped into Multioutput Regressor to predict at the same time zonal and meridional differences.
-For XGBoost regressor we compare 3 configurations XGB500, XGB1500 and XGB2000 with 500, 1500 and 2000 estimators, respectively.
-Two configurations of MLP Regressor models are evaluated, one has 3 hidden layers with 256 - 128 - 32 perceptrons per layer, the other 4 hidden layers with 256 - 128 - 64 - 32 perceptrons.
+LGB500 (LGB1000) stands for LightGBM with 500 (1000) estimators wrapped into Multioutput Regressor.
+XGB500, XGB1500 and XGB2000 stand for XGB00st regressor with 500, 1500 and 2000 estimators, respectively.
+The MLP Regressor models that are evaluated include 3 hidden layers with 256 - 128 - 32 perceptrons per layer and 4 hidden layers with 256 - 128 - 64 - 32 perceptrons.
 The latter configuration is repeated with Tensorflow library (TF 256 128 64 32 Dr 0.25), but instead of L2 regularization we implement Dropout layers between the hidden layers with the Dropout rate of 0.25.
 We also test a larger model with 512 256 128 64 hidden layer sizes and a higher dropout rate of 0.4.
-The last row N represents the number of samples
+The last row N represents the number of samples used in each subset.
+The models that are highlighted in bold are selected because of its initial performance and then tested in the second validation stage by generating the full forecast outputs and collocating them with independent scatterometer HSCAT-B U10S (see sections 4.5 for methodology and 5.2 for results).
+The detailed configurations of the selected models are shown in Appendix C.1 for XGBoost, C.2 for MLP regressor and C.3 for Tensorflow feed-forward network.